 - Microsoft will support at least the latest two families of the Guest OS.
 When a family is retired, customers have 12 months from the official retirement date to update to a newer supported Guest OS family.

-- Microsoft will support the at least the latest two versions of the Azure SDK.
+- Microsoft will support at least the latest two versions of the Azure SDK.
 When a version of the SDK is retired, customers will have 12 months from the official retirement date to update to a newer version.

-At times more than two families or releases may be supported.
+At times, more than two families or releases may be supported.
 Official Guest OS support information will appear on the Azure Guest OS Releases and SDK Compatibility Matrix.

-When a Guest OS family or version is retired
+When a Guest OS version is retired

 New Guest OS versions are introduced about every month to incorporate the latest MSRC updates.
-Because of the regular monthly updates, a Guest OS version is normally disabled 60 days after its release.
-This keeps at least two Guest OS versions for each family available for use.
+Because of the regular monthly updates, a Guest OS version is normally disabled around 60 days after its release.
+This activity keeps at least two Guest OS versions for each family available for use.